 Ahaaw, ningad-noongom-aadizooke.
 Now, I will tell you a contemporary traditional tale…

 “Go and shoot up in the sky.
-Shoot Gaa-biboonike, the Bringer of Winter,” ookomisan had said.
+Shoot Gaa-biboonikaan, the Bringer of Winter,” ookomisan had said.
 Moses did as he was told, and sure enough the weather warmed up.
-He smiled as he remembered it, and decided to take his bow and arrows out as soon as the Bringer of Winter, which white folks in town call Orion, emerged in the night sky.
+He smiled as he remembered it, and decided to take his bow and arrows out as soon as the Bringer of Winter, which the Gichi-mookomaanag (white folks) in town call Orion, emerged in the night sky.
 Then he fell asleep…

-After a short pause the old man looked at Moses with glaring white eyes, took a few pulls on his pipe and resumed, “Ahaaw!
+As he looked at Moses with glaring white eyes, the old man took a few pulls on his pipe and resumed, “Ahaaw!
 I know of an old man who lives alone in a cabin far north of the rapids, deep in the woods by the side of a stream that is perpetually frozen.
 Now, I will tell you about this man, who is truly remarkable in more than one way.
-You know, they say, waabi-makwa odoodeman; the white bear is his clan.
+You know, they say, "waabi-makwa odoodeman"; the white bear is his clan.
 As you will know, the white bear, who sits in the north, is the patron of winter.
 They say that in his younger days this man was a mighty e-bimodaakwed (bow man) and an equally skilled jiimaaninini (canoe man).
 No one was as skilled in hunting as this man, who colored the snow red with the blood of countless moose, lynx, and bears.
 No one paddled a jiimaan across the lakes and through the rapids and treacherous undercurrents more expertly than he did; they even say he could mystically steer his vessel through the air, high up in the sky.
 Folks in town and most people on the rez don’t like him much though, I think they’re afraid of him.
-Perhaps this is because they suspect that this man, he possesses powerful medicine, and not just when on the hunt or paddling his canoe.
+Perhaps this is because they suspect that this man possesses powerful medicine, and not just when on the hunt or paddling his canoe.
 When he breathes, the water of the rivers and lakes stand still.
 The water turns into ice for as long as he think it’s fun and there isn’t a darn thing they can do about it.
 This man, this powerful canoeist, he happens to like the cold and the ice, he loves heavy snowfall and freezing hail storms.
-In fact, he hates the warm weather and he makes darn sure the waters stay frozen and the roads are inaccesible as long as he lives.
+In fact, he hates the warm weather and he makes darn sure the waters stay frozen and the roads are inaccessible as long as he lives.
 Ha!
-Folks on te rez whisper he’s a wiindigoo, one of those winter monsters that feed on human flesh you hear about in the aadizookaanan, our sacred stories.
+Folks on the rez whisper he’s a wiindigoo, one of those winter monsters that feed on human flesh you hear about in the aadizookaanan, our sacred stories.
 Of course, he’s not, that’s just their superstitious nature talking.”

 Now Moses, upon hearing the old man’s tale, thought a while before he responded.
 Since he had a lively imagination, and on top of that a poetic way of expressing himself, he said, rather cheeky, “Miigwech for your hospitality and for telling me the wiindigoo story, grandfather.
 Now I will tell you a true story about a boy I know, whose name is Ziigwan.
 Folks on the rez and in town happen to like this boy.
 They say that although he can be meek and shy, he’s also very sociable and always ready to help others in need.
 This boy, although not a skilled hunter and canoeist like the old man in your story, he is a born poet and he, too, has powerful medicine, which he, too, derives from the stars.
 But Ziigwan’s medicine is different from that of the old man you spoke of.
 Instead on Gaa-biboonikaan, the Bringer of Winter, his gaze is always fixed on the constellations of Ojiiganang and Mishi-bizhiw, the Fisher and the Great Lynx, which the white man calls Big Dipper and Leo, or Cancer, and which are directly overhead in spring.